 In this series of articles on the use of digital twins in finance and administration, we’ve looked so far at the main stages in their development and implementation – in other words, at business mining, modeling, simulating, and continuous improvement.

 In this fifth and final article, we’re going to consider what a Transformation and Innovation Office (TIO) can contribute.
 I suppose it’s not a stage, as such – at least, not in the sense of the sequence covered in the preceding articles.
-Instead, the TIO has an important role to play in bringing everything together in a manageable, quantifiable, and efficient way.
+Instead, the TIO has an important role to play in in driving innovation and continuous improvement in a manageable, quantifiable, and efficient way.

 We work closely with client organizations to identify opportunities to innovate; to engage with process teams and get their buy-in; to communicate best practice from across industry; and to determine how that best practice might be tailored to circumstances.